|

 Spectra

-I have completed a few spectral studies of comets.
-More to
+Here are a few spectral studies of

-I use when doing spectra.
+use when doing spectra.

-9P/Tempel1 Spectrum
+9P/Tempel1

 |

-"Spectrum of Tempel1"
+of Tempel1"

 (PDF file, 40K)